eduardo-vidals/Algorithms-Part-II/Week.04_Boggle/README.md

 * A valid word must be in the dictionary (which typically does not contain proper nouns).

 ## The Problem
-Write a program to play the word game Boggle®.
+Write a program to play the word game Boggle.

 ## Scoring
 Valid words are scored according to their length, using this table: